 Though these meditations originated from the Hindu religion, they can be used by anyone and are a great resource for creating a highly spiritual connection with your own personal consciousness.

-    In the Hindu religion, there are six schools of philosophy, one of which is called the yoga.
+In the Hindu religion, there are six schools of philosophy, one of which is called yoga.
 You might think of yoga as the popular exercise program in the West, but yoga is actually the school of philosophy in the Hindu religion.

 Yogas are divided further into 4 main paths:

 - Bhakti Yoga — the path of devotion